openstack/openstack-manuals/doc/ha-guide/source/storage-ha-image.rst

-Your OpenStack services must now point their OpenStack Image API configuration to the highly available, virtual cluster IP address instead of pointint to the physical IP address of an OpenStack Image API server as you would in a non-HA cluster.
+Your OpenStack services must now point their OpenStack Image API configuration to the highly available, virtual cluster IP address instead of pointing to the physical IP address of an OpenStack Image API server as you would in a non-HA cluster.